MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 The SAP ERP connector for Power Automate and Power Apps allows you to invoke RFC and BAPI functions through the on-premises data gateway.
 The following improvements have been made to the SAP ERP connector:

 - Incorporates advanced connections
-- Loads complex APIs
+- Loads large APIs
 - Unifies Logic Apps and Power Automate connectors
-- Adds XML support
-- Special action for RFC_READ_TABLE
+- Special action for RFC_READ_TABLE with parsing
-- Better performance
+- Higher rate limits on the operations per second

 Learn more at [SAP ERP connector](/connectors/saperp/).